Pennsylvania’s Anti-Retaliation Protection for Injured Workers

 - Reassignment to less desirable duties in response to your claim

 The most important element in a retaliation case is timing and connection.
-To establish retaliation you generally need to show that you filed or pursued a workers’ compensation claim, that your employer took an adverse action against you, and that there is a connection between the two — typically shown through the timing of the adverse action relative to when you filed or the employer learned of your claim.
+You need to show that you filed a claim, that your employer took an adverse action, and that there is a connection between the two — typically shown through the timing of the action relative to when you filed or your employer learned of your claim.

 Employers rarely admit to retaliating.
-They typically offer a stated reason for the termination or adverse action — poor performance, restructuring, absenteeism.
-A retaliation claim requires investigating whether the stated reason is pretextual and whether the real motivation was your workers’ comp claim.
-This is why documenting everything from the moment you are injured is critical.
+They typically offer a stated reason — poor performance, restructuring, absenteeism.
+A retaliation claim requires investigating whether that reason is pretextual and whether the real motivation was your workers’ comp claim.

 What to Document if You Suspect Retaliation